For immediate release ‐ May 01, 2020

 Contact: Melissa Dowland, 919.707.9898.
 Images available upon request

-This series offers tips and information to help you explore nature in your backyard through observation and nature journaling.
+This series offers tips and information to help you explore nature in your yard or local park through observation and nature journaling.
 Each topic includes a video and follow-up activities.

 We recommend getting started by creating a nature journal out of common household materials.
 Then, choose a topic that interests you to continue exploring.